silitics/rugpi/www/docs/ctrl/hooks.md

 Hooks are scripts that are executed at specific points in the execution flow of an operation.
 For instance, you can run custom scripts after an update is installed (but before the system is rebooted) or before it is committed.
 Hooks are organized based on the type of the operation and the point in time, referred to as stage, when they should run.
 In addition, each hook has a priority.
 You can use hooks to customize and extend various parts of Rugix Ctrl based on your needs and requirements.

 Hooks are placed in `/etc/rugix/hooks`.
 Each operation gets its own directory, for instance, `/etc/rugix/hooks/bootstrap` contains [bootstrapping hooks](./bootstrapping.md) and `/etc/rugix/hooks/system-commit` contains [system commit hooks](./over-the-air-updates.md).
 Each directory has a subdirectory for each stage of the respective operation.
-For instance, `system-commit` has a `prepare` stage the hooks of which will run prior to performing the commit.
-To add a hook to the respective stage, a file with the name `<priority>-<name>` is placed in the stage directory.
+For instance, `system-commit` has a `prepare` stage.
+The hooks of this stage will run before performing the commit.
+To add a hook to the respective stage, a file with the name `<rank>-<name>` is placed in the stage directory.
+Importantly, hooks with a lower `<rank>` run earlier than those with a higher `<rank>`.

 For instance, you may add the following file to add a check before committing to an update:

 ```bash title="/etc/rugix/hooks/system-commit/prepare/10-check_system_health.sh"
 #!/bin/bash